-Amanda is one of the best broom rider witches who charms people in extraordinary ways, but definitely not in a girly way.
-She is a fiery redhead who seeks fun in everything she does, a tomboy rebel with a cause, and has a criminal record.
+Amanda is one of the best broom rider witches who charm people in extraordinary ways, but definitely not in a girly way.
+She is a fiery tomboy who seeks fun in everything she does, a rebel with a cause, and a criminal record.

 2. Casca from Berserk

-Casca is the only female I’ve seen in anime that somehow manages to avoid the super “girly”/tsundere tomboy binary.
-She fully and beautifully embraces the feminine and “masculine” aspects of womanhood.
+Casca is the only girl I’ve seen in anime that somehow manages to avoid the super tomboy binary.
+She fully and beautifully embraces the feminine and “tomboy” aspects of womanhood.

-When Haruka takes some time off from her day job-fighting evil, she enjoys driving the 2000GT racecar to the edge, a track racer, and generally the most tomboyish and androgynous-looking of the Sailor Guardian.
+When Haruka takes some time off from her day job fighting evil, she enjoys driving the 2000GT racecar to the edge.
+She is a track racer, and generally the most tomboyish and androgynous-looking of the Sailor Guardians.